 Although it is immediately obvious that wet wipes don’t start to disintegrate on contact with water, you may assume that once they are flushed, they will.
 Unfortunately, this is not the case.
 Unlike regular toilet paper that typically breaks down within 24 hours, a wet wipe will remain almost completely imperishable, so in reality, it never actually breaks down.
 Plumbing experts have found intact wet wipes inside drain pipes months after they were flushed.
 This can create a massive buildup that clogs drain lines and can cause a backup in your plumbing system.
-They Form Fatbergs:

 A fatberg is an informal term used to describe a scenario where a wet wipe combines with grease, fat and other debris in the pipes to create a formation like an iceberg.
 This type of obstruction can create a massive clog in your pipes.
 Some plumbers have reported fatbergs that were as large as 10 feet in length and weighing over 100 pounds.
 Even if you don’t have a fatberg this large, a smaller softball clog can still cause thousands of dollars of damage to your plumbing system.
-The Risk of a Wipe Wall:

 Unless you have a brand new home equipped with brand new pipes, you may be surprised at how fragile your plumbing system is.
 The older your property, the greater the potential for small holes or tree root infestation in your pipes.
 Unfortunately, when you flush your wet wipes down a fragile drain, they will become tangled in the debris in the pipe, creating a wipes wall that is very difficult to penetrate.
 This wall can prevent anything from reaching the mains sewer system, which means that your plumbing may start to backup with foul water.